 Renewable Energy Achieves Record 31% Contribution to US Electricity Generation in April

-A recent analysis by the SUN DAY Campaign of newly released data from the US Energy Information Administration (EIA) reveals that power continues its robust expansion, maintaining its position as the fastest-growing source of electricity in the .
+A recent analysis by the SUN DAY Campaign of newly released data from the US Energy Information Administration (EIA) reveals that solar power continues its robust expansion, maintaining its position as the fastest-growing source of electricity in the .

 According to the latest “Electric Power Monthly” report from the EIA, which includes data up to April 30, 2024, the combined output from utility-scale and small-scale solar increased by 25.4% in the first four months of the year compared to the same period in 2023.
 This growth was driven by a 19.3% increase in small-scale solar and a substantial 28.4% rise in utility-scale solar, outpacing all other energy sources.